influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withKafkaQueries(kafkaQueries)
 ```

-Queries to send to the Kafka brokers to define what data should be read from each broker.
-For more information on these properties see, xref:type-JmxTransQueryTemplate-reference[`JmxTransQueryTemplate` schema reference].
+"Queries to send to the Kafka brokers to define what data should be read from each broker.
+For more information on these properties see, xref:type-JmxTransQueryTemplate-reference[`JmxTransQueryTemplate` schema reference]."

 ### fn spec.jmxTrans.withKafkaQueriesMixin